Boundary

 """

-if x >= xmin and x <= xmax:
+if x >= self._xmin and x <= self._xmax:

 raise SFXM("Boundary cell cannot have interior X-value")